robert-radway/robert-radway.github.io/_pages/about.md

   - /about.html
 ---

-# Tathagata Srimani

-Tathagata Srimani is an incoming assistant professor in the Department of Electrical and Computer Engineering, <a href="https://www.ece.cmu.edu/" style="color:#0645AD;"><b>Carnegie Mellon University</b></a>, Pittsburgh starting January 2024.
-Currently, he is a postdoctoral scholar in the Department of Electrical Engineering at <a href="https://ee.stanford.edu/" style="color:#0645AD;">Stanford University</a>.
-Previously, he received the S.M. and the Ph.D. degree in EECS from <a href="https://www.eecs.mit.edu/" style="color:#0645AD;">Massachusetts Institute of Technology</a> in 2018 and 2022 respectively, and the B.Tech degree in E&amp;ECE from <a href="https://www.iitkgp.ac.in/" style="color:#0645AD;">Indian Institute of Technology, Kharagpur</a> in 2016.
+# Robert M. Radway

+Robert M. Radway is a candidate in the Electrical Engineering Ph.D. program at Stanford University supervised by Prof. Subhasish Mitra with expected graduation in June 2024.
+Before Stanford, he received a M.Eng. (advised by Prof. Tomás Palacios) and B.S. in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.
+Robert's Ph.D. has been supported through the Stanford Graduate Fellowship (SGF – as a Cadence Systems Design Fellow) and DARPA Three-Dimensional System-on-Chip (3DSoC – a ~$100M program to establish monolithic 3D integration of heterogeneous nanotechnologies in a US foundry).

-His research interests include demonstrations of circuits and systems leveraging new nanotechnologies, heterogeneous and monolithic 3D integration, and technology-architecture co-design.
+His research interests include new multiplicative scaling approaches for 3D MOSAICs (**M**onolithic, **S**tacked, **A**ssembled **IC**s)demonstrations of circuits and systems leveraging emerging devices, heterogeneous and monolithic 3D integration.
 His research results include the first silicon fab-compatible process for complementary Carbon Nanotube FETs (CNFETs) (<a href="https://ieeexplore.ieee.org/abstract/document/8591963" style="color:#0645AD;">IEEE TNANO 2018</a>, <a href="https://pubs.acs.org/doi/full/10.1021/acsnano.8b04208" style="color:#0645AD;">ACS Nano 2018</a>) which enabled the first CNFET RISC-V microprocessor (<a href="https://www.nature.com/articles/s41586:019:1493-8" style="color:#0645AD;">Nature 2019</a>), and the first monolithic 3D system that integrates complementary CNFETs with silicon (<a href="https://ieeexplore.ieee.org/abstract/document/8776514" style="color:#0645AD;">IEEE Symp.
 VLSI Tech.
 2019</a>, _Technology Highlight and Demo Session_).

 His work led to the transition of the first CNFET and CNFET monolithic 3D process to multiple industrial “fabs”: Analog Devices (<a href="https://www.nature.com/articles/s41928-020-0419-7" style="color:#0645AD;">Nature Electronics 2020</a>) and SkyWater Foundry (<a href="https://ieeexplore.ieee.org/abstract/document/9265083" style="color:#0645AD;">IEEE Symp.
 VLSI 2020</a>, _Joint Technology and Circuits Focus Session_ & IEEE Symp.
 VLSI Tech.
 2023, _Technology Focus Session_).
 He was a recipient of the MIT Presidential Fellowship in 2016 and Morris Joseph Levin Award—best Masterworks (S.M. thesis) presentation at MIT in 2018.

+•	Led Development of a Multiplicative Scaling Approach for 3D MOSAICs o	Led development of a parameterized application-to-emulation flow to demonstrate Illusion Scaleup via cycle-accurate system emulations.
+Flow leverages HLS and code-generation flows used to build MINOTAUR, an RRAM-based, Transformer-optimized accelerator SoC to generate parameterized Illusion Systems with variable per-chip capacities and chip-to-chip links.
+Application compilation uses a power-aware Illusion compiler (in preparation). o	Led development of a custom, power-aware Illusion compiler for a multi-chip MINOTAUR system that leveraged fine-grained spatiotemporal power gating on chip to minimize application energy and latency overheads (in preparation). o	Led development of Illusion Scaleup theory, finding just linear improvement pathways in on-chip and inter-chip technology were sufficient to match exponential growth in ML application demands when combined with Illusion Systems approach.
+Posited implementing this scaling through development of 3D MOSAIC (Monolithic, Stacked, Assembled ICs) (IEDM 2021). o	Led development of Illusion Systems that provide the illusion of large on-chip memory (e.g., energy and execution time within 5% of a dream single chip).
+Developed multiple heuristic and exact binary integer programming techniques for ML partitioning on Illusion Systems.
+Developed custom hardware platform and multi-chip architectural simulations to demonstrate Illusion (Nature Electronics 2021).

+•	Optimized Architectures Leveraging Emerging Devices o	Led physical design, packaging (including custom 16-chip package), and test platform for.
+Developed spatiotemporally fine-grained power gating for dynamically adjustable (< 1us), energy-proportional RRAM bandwidth (in preparation). o	Developed an iso-footprint and iso-capacity approach to 5-10x EDP benefits for 3D ICs (Carbon Nanotube FETs, RRAM and Si CMOS) vs. 2D ICs (RRAM and Si CMOS) (DATE 23). o	Developed multi-chip Illusion System, led packaging and test platform development for CHIMERA, a RRAM-based edge AI/ML SoC demonstrating 2.2 TOPS/W peak energy efficiency, edge incremental training, 33us chip wakeup/shutdown, and 6 larger applications with <4% execution time and <5% energy overheads.
+(Symp.
+VLSI Circuits 2021 – Joint Focus Session, Best Student Paper Award, JSSC 2022). o	Measured on-chip RRAM IoT microcontroller with >10 battery life and fine-grained temporal power gating (>5,000 faster) vs. comparable embedded flash microcontrollers (ISSCC 2019).

+•	Circuits with Emerging Devices – Resistive RAM (RRAM) o	Co-developed & measured first iso-footprint, iso-node, iso-performance, iso-reliability CNFET-RRAM vs. Si-RRAM memory cell (Symp.VLSI 2023, Technology Focus Session) o	Led design of mixed-technology memory cells and arrays, leveraging RRAM, Oxide Semiconducting FETs and Silicon CMOS (in fabrication). o	Led physical design of full-custom RRAM test arrays for 1T-1R and 1T-nR structures that demonstrated up 4-bits-per-cell storage (IEDM 2019, EDL 2021, IEEE TED 2021) o	Transferred RRAM technology into SkyWater Foundry as part of the 3DSoC program, developed custom ATE programs to evaluate yield (ISQED 2023).

 Research Areas
 --------------

-* New Nanomaterials and Device Concepts
-* New Logic and Memory Technologies
+* Multiplicative Scaling Systems & Architectures
-* New Packaging and Integration Techniques
+* Monolithic 3D, Heterogenous 2.5D and 3D Integration
-* Nanofabrication Innovation
-* Integrated Micro/Nano Systems
-* Digital VLSI and Computer Systems Architecture
+* Advanced Packaging Design and Automation
-* Technology-Architecture-Application Co-Design

-Prospective Students
+* New Heirarchical System EDA and Application Compilation Flows
+* Technology-Optimized Architectures for AI/ML, AR/VR, and the IoT

+On The Market
 --------------------

-I will be looking for Ph.D. students starting Spring 2024.
-Please consider applying to <a href="https://www.ece.cmu.edu/admissions/index.html" style="color:#0645AD;">CMU ECE</a>!
+I am on the job market for faculty positions starting during the 2024-2025 academic year.
+Please reach out if my work is of interest!